 In accordance with California Rules of Court, Rule 10.603(c)(2)(H), a day of judicial vacation is defined as time off for more than one-half day.
-Absence from Court to attend an authorized education program, conference, or workshop or to participate in Judicial Council or other authorized committees or community outreach activities, shall not be considered vacation time if attendance has the prior approval of the Presiding Judge or his or her designee.
-(7/1/17)
+Absence from Court to attend an authorized education program, conference, or workshop or to participate in Judicial Council or other authorized committees or community outreach activities, shall not be considered vacation time if attendance has the prior approval of the Presiding Judge or their designee.
+(7/1/17, 7/1/24)